hijacker1987/MyCode/README.md

 # MyCode - Full Stack Code Storage

-MyCode is a full-stack ASP.NET application designed to store and share users' favorite codes in a database with a React Frontend Server.
+MyCode is a full-stack ASP.NET application designed to store and share users favorite codes in a database with a React Frontend Server.

 ## Project Status